GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 ### Registering event listeners

 To register an event listener for a web request, you use a variation on the [usual `addListener()` function][10].
-In addition to specifying a callback function, you have to specify a filter argument , and you may specify an optional extra info argument.
+In addition to specifying a callback function, you have to specify a filter argument, and you may specify an optional extra info argument.

 The three arguments to the web request API's `addListener()` have the following definitions: